 Common symptoms associated with heat stroke are: –

 The best way to prevent suffering from a heat stroke is prevention.
 Avoid excess exposure to the heat and try to stay in shade/covered during peak hours.

 The following precautions will help you beat the heat wave: –

 - Avoid/Limit caffeinated and alcoholic beverages.
 It’s easier said than done so focus on limiting the intake till we hit the monsoon season.

-The food or drink we choose to eat around the day has significant effect on our health.
-Eating or Drinking from our ancestral tales has always been beneficial, as preservatives was not in the constituent list as compared.
-Which today contributes substantial to every food item sold on shelf.
+The food or drink we choose to eat around the day has a significant effect on our health.
+Eating or Drinking from our ancestral tales has always been beneficial, as preservatives were not in the constituent list as compared.
+Which today contributes substantially to every food item sold on the shelf.
 While our shelves evolve with flavored, packed and processed food; Grand Mother recipes still pack the best remedies.